 The aim of this game is for your cat to bat at the bag with their paw to release the treats.
 Be sure to use light items and keep the length of the string long enough that the “piñata” is just out of reach so that they do not overexert themselves trying to get at it, and to ensure the fall does not add too much inertia to the dropping booty!
 And remember to never leave your newly made toy out when your cat is unsupervised!

-There are plenty of paid-for and free cat apps that will keep your cat entertained and mentally stimulated.
-Usually, these apps have a laser or a mouse which flits around on the screen that the cat has to try and bat with their paw.
+There are plenty of paid-for and free apps with brain games for cats that will keep your cat entertained and mentally stimulated.
+Usually, these apps have a laser or a mouse that flits around on the screen that the cat has to try and bat with their paw.

 Whilst this is an excellent game for a short period of time, it can become frustrating as they don’t get to physically catch anything.
 After playing an app game like this it is important to give them some physical play with a real toy or wand like the ones available from KitNipBox.